 An example: Chou line Hachioji station off peak time blocks are ‘early’ 5:35~6:35 and ‘late’ 8:05~9:05.
 Chuo line Asagaya stataion off peak time blocks are ‘early’ 6:20~7:20 and ‘late’ 8:50~9:50.
 Off Peak times are posted at each station, JR East also a PDF that lists all off peak station times.

 Off Peak Service Points are calculated every 2 months and rewarded to your JRE POINT account the following month.
 JRE POINT numbers ending in a even digit are rewarded on even months, JRE POINT numbers ending in an odd digit are rewarded on odd months.
 See the chart below

-This campaign is geared for working folks who use Suica to go to the office but don’t commute enough to invest in a pass.
-Ride the same route 10 times a month and earn a free ride in JRE POINT.
-If you ride the same route more than 10 times in the same month, each additional transit earns 10% of the transit fare in JRE POINT.
+The campaign for regular Suica users who go to the office occasionally but not enough to invest in a commuter pass.
+Ride JR East lines 10 times a month at the same fare and earn a free ride in JRE POINT.
+Same fare transits over 10 times in the same month earn an additional 10% of each transit fare in JRE POINT.

 - The repeat transit region is much larger than the off peak campaign one and covers all Suica fare JR East lines, all stations with Suica gates in greater Kanto, Niigata and Sendai.

-- There is nothing transit users need to do other than have their Suica registered for JRE POINT.
+- There is nothing extra transit users need to do other than have their Suica card registered for JRE POINT.
 If you have already done that it’s all automatic.